Behavioral psych 101: social media and distracted driving

 Originally published on Insurance Innovation Reporter

 It’s clear that our unshakable attachment to smartphones fuels this behavior.
 Billions of dollars and millions of hours are devoted to optimizing mobile apps to keep us glued to our devices.
-For example, Instagram’s notification algorithm was designed to randomly withhold ‘likes’ on posts and deliver them in a larger burst at a later time.
-Our brains—which release powerful chemicals like dopamine when we experience pleasure – light up and we quickly become addicted to validation delivered by our devices.
 And that addiction permeates every part of our lives, including time behind the wheel.

 The largest insurers are collaborating with major telecommunications companies on road safety education and awareness campaigns.
 There is also an effort by the industry to inform local, state and federal agencies as well as schools.
 Insurers have also promoted road safety apps focused on distracted driving.
 So, while we are certainly beginning to address the problem, how can we leverage the data and insights to further reduce distracted driving?